jdinwiddie/Item-Catalog/README.md

-# Item Catalog with Bootstrap 4
+# Item Catalog with Python

-This project is a Web Application built with flask to be able to preform Create, Read, Update, Delete (CRUD) operations from a database.
-I performed these in an SQLite Database using SQLAlchemy as the ORM.
+This project is a Python Web Application built with the Framework flask to be able to preform Create, Read, Update, Delete (CRUD) operations from a database.
+I performed these in an PostgreSQL Database using SQLAlchemy as the ORM.
+I used Bootstrap 4 for my stylesheet.

 ## Table of Contents